 Running volleyball try-outs is obviously about assessing players.
 Oftentimes, however, it’s also a question of managing a large number of players.
 If you don’t have to manage a lot of players, you can run virtually a regular training session.
-You just have to incorporate drills and games covering all of the key things you want to look at in rating the available players.
-As such, I’m will focus here on doing assessments as efficiently as possible.
+You just have to incorporate activities covering the key things you want to look at for rating players.
+As such, I’ll focus here on doing assessments as efficiently as possible.
 I’ll do that by providing volleyball try-out drill ideas that could be used to look at all the major skills.

 As I discussed in Are your warm-ups wasting valuable time?, warm-ups tend to be quite badly handled.
-This can be especially true in a try-out situation where you want to get into assessment as quickly as possible.
+This can be especially true in try-out situations where you want to get into assessment as quickly as possible.
 Warm-ups should be considered part of that process, not something which simply prepares players for it.
 I favor going right into basic ball-handling drills, especially ones with a movement element.
 Even simple pepper drills are quite useful here.

 Chances are this is something you don’t want to spend all that much time addressing.
-Generally, we can fairly quickly judge the caliber of a player’s serving just by watching them do a couple of reps.
+Generally, we can fairly quickly judge a player’s serving ability just by watching them do a couple of reps.
 To that end, just lining them up on either end of the court and having them serve back and forth like a pre-game warm-up may suffice.
 Doing this for a couple of minutes should allow you to give each player a watch.

 If you want to narrow things down, you can take it a step further by introducing a goal.
 For example, depending on the level of play, you could set an objective of 10 serves in a row, or some number of serves to a given zone.
 I’d suggest a time limit to keep a drill from running on too long.
 If you have the players who reach that objective step out of the drill, you’ll get a good idea of the stronger vs. weaker servers.